maxtkc/mvths-wiki/docs/019aa-buttonLED.rst

    TEACHER CHECK ___

 #.
-Add an LED to your circuit. **REMEMBER** to include a resistor with your LED.
+Add an LED to your circuit. **IMPORTANT:** The LED should NOT be connected directly to your button.
+This is a completely separate LED circuit connected to a separate digital pin on your controller. **REMEMBER** to include a resistor with your LED.

-#.
-Write a program to flash the LED.

    TEACHER CHECK ___

 #.
-Modify your code to turn on the LED when the button is pressed and off when the button is not pressed.
+Write a program to turn on the LED when the button is pressed and off when the button is not pressed.